| |

 My skin was definitely at it’s absolute worst when I was using commercial skin-“care” products.
 I cringe now when I look back at the amount of money and time that I spent putting toxins onto my skin and ultimately into my body — it’s crazy.

-I began to see dramatic, continual improvement in my overall skin tone and my occasional acne once I learned enough to stop washing my face with soap, stopped using commercial cleansers and moisturizers, and started wearing mineral makeup on the occasions that I need to.
+I began to see dramatic, continual improvement in my overall skin tone and my occasional acne once I learned how to properly care for my face.
+When I stopped washing my face with soap, ditched the commercial cleansers and moisturizers, and I started wearing mineral makeup on the occasions that I need to (like this AMAZING DIY facial powder) the game changed.

-When I ditched soaps and cleansers for cleaning my face I switched to just using witch hazel as my facial toner, which I would then follow up with an essential oil (or blend) mixed with a carrier oil that suited my skin.
+I ditched soaps and cleansers on my face and switched to using just witch hazel as my facial toner, which I would then follow up with an essential oil (or blend) mixed with a carrier oil that suited my skin.
 This routine worked very well with and for my skin.
 But for me, living a DIY #LifeFromScratch means that I am always trying to come up with different ways to combine natural ingredients in a way that will be beneficial to my changing needs.

 Made with only three simple ingredients, this DIY rosemary cedarwood facial toner is first infused in rosemary leaves for extra nourishing powers.